-Blowing of the powder or injecting the wire is carried out by a nozzle.
-In order to prevent the oxidation of the created melt atop the substrate, an inert gas is blown into the melt pool.
-Moreover, in the powder DLD process, the volume of blown powder is often several times more than what melts, i.e., a large volume of the powder blown from the nozzle remains unscraped and unused and just plays the role of the oxidation barrier.
-Furthermore, the inert gas for the powder-base DLD and the oxidation barrier play the role of the powder carrier [53, 54].
+A nozzle is used for blowing powder or injecting wire.
+To prevent oxidation of the created melt atop the substrate, an inert gas is blown into the melt pool.
+Moreover, in the powder DLD process, the volume of blown powder is often several times greater than what melts; i.e., a large volume of the powder blown from the nozzle remains unscraped and unused, serving only as an oxidation barrier.
+Furthermore, the inert gas used for the powder-based DLD and the oxidation barrier serve as the powder carrier [53, 54].